 Lifestyle and home remedies

-If you're interested in trying complementary and alternative medicine therapies, discuss these treatments with your doctor first.
+Sometimes alternative or complementary medicine may benefit people with lupus.
+However, these therapies are usually used with conventional medications.
+Discuss these treatments with your doctor before initiating them on your own.
 He or she can help you weigh the benefits and risks and tell you if the treatments will interfere with your current lupus medications.

 Coping and support